roadrunner-server/docs/experimental/experimental.md

 {% endcode %}

-Where `.rr.include1-sub1.yaml` and `.rr.include1-sub2.yaml` are the configuration files that are located in the same directory as the main configuration file.
+Before `v2024.1.5`, `.rr.include1-sub1.yaml` and `.rr.include1-sub2.yaml` should be located in the same directory as the main configuration file.

+{% hint style="warning" %}
+Starting from the version `v2024.1.5`, the configuration includes don't have restrictions on where to put the included config.
+Keep in mind that the path for the included configurations is calculated from the working directory of the RoadRunner process.
+{% endhint %}

 Includes override the main configuration file.
 For example, if you have the following nested configuration:

 {% code title=".rr.include1-sub1.yaml" %}